 It's fair to say, that Manchester by the Sea was extremely well received by the critics and it's easy to see why this film then went onto receive so many award nominations.
 Resulting in two Oscars, a Golden Globe and a Bafta, Manchester by the Sea is an excellent movie from director Kenneth Lonergan.
 It is a cinematic masterpiece.
 Lonergan delivers a sobering and brutally honest account of love, loss and the all-encompassing process of grief.
 Alongside the fantastic script, Lonergan's direction is incredible and provides a fine blend of intimacy, large scale wide shots, and even some humor to disrupt the darkness.

 It's not all Lonergan though that should get the praise.
 The bottom line is, that the lead cast members give truly unforgettable performances.
 Casey Affleck took the Oscar for Best Actor in a leading role and the Golden Globe.
-Kyle Chandler gives a powerful and touching performance as Lee's brother Joe and Michelle Williams is perfectly cast as Lee's wife Randi.
+Kyle Chandler gives a powerful and touching performance as Lee's brother Joe and Michelle Williams (After The Wedding) is perfectly cast as Lee's wife Randi.
 Even though she has limited appearances, she is amazing, particularly in a deeply touching scene where her character is looking for forgiveness.
 C.J.
 Wilson gives a suitably touching portrayal of George, a close family friend.
 But the big standout in Manchester by the Sea comes from Lucas Hedges, playing Lee's nephew, Patrick.
 Both Hedges and Williams received Oscar nominations for their supporting roles.

 Manchester by the Sea is a painful exploration of real human emotions.
 It is a powerful story, extremely well told, and delivers in spades.
 There are lots of films that don't quite match the hype.
 But for me, Manchester by the Sea really is one of those films that delivers on many different levels – strongly recommended.